nchinling/spring-playground/README.md

 Learning on Mockito, implemented together with JUnit.
 Mockito is a mocking framework, which allows for creation of mocked objects.

 ## 6. Spring-security
 Implementation of a basic authentication page using Spring-security

+## 7. Jacoco
+Implementation of Java code coverage.
+Use mvn test to generate report.

+## 8. JPA
+Implementation fo Java Persistence API (JPA) on a Customer entity.
+Data is stored in H2 database.